pendragons-code/LISBDIE/README.md

    LISBDIE version 6 includes a new burst fire system that allows you to paste items, typewrite with and without a source file.
 The burst fire system came to mind when I was playing [squad](https://www.offworldindustries.com/game/squad/) and I found the burst fire more easy to handle than the full auto after not playing for a long time (Don't hate on the bursties they are good, in fact I recommend them to beginners.).
 So for some reason, it popped into my mind that, burst fire weapons are made in order to maintain consistent volumes of fire while saving ammo and preventing an inconsistent amount to be consumed each cycle.
 Which when put to platforms like discord, allows you to burst fire a string, still maintaining spammed items, you are more likely to escape rate limit.
    `It should be noted that when you set the delay with a burst, this delay is used to determine the wait time between each cycle.`

+**V7**
+   LISBDIE version 7 works around manipulating LISBDIE with time.
+Meaning that the script would run for a set amount of time and kill itself once the time limit is up, this means that even though the script may be in the middle of a burst cycle, it would just kill itself and not send the message.
+Useful for time set attacks while still having all the other features around.

   # Config:
   Here is an example of the config file!